-If DDP-eligible data items are present in a Payload stream, a sender MAY reduce the Payload stream and use RDMA Read or Write operations to move the reduced data items.
-The Transport stream with the reduced Payload stream immediately following is transferred using a single RDMA Send operation.
+If DDP-eligible data items are present in a Payload stream, a sender MAY reduce some or all of these items by removing them from the Payload stream.
+The sender uses RDMA Read or Write operations to transfer the reduced data items.
+The Transport stream with the reduced Payload stream immediately following is then transferred using a single RDMA Send operation